newt0/jamcat/content/ja/about/index.md

 +++
 title = "About"
-description = "JAMStack Magazine is techblog about JAMStack, and other web develops." type = "about" date = "2019-02-28"
+description = "JAMStack Diary is techblog about JAMStack, and other web develops." type = "about" date = "2019-02-28"
 +++